Edgar Warner Mann

 Edgar Warner Mann (November 18, 1851 – December 7, 1904) was an American lawyer and territorial legislator.

+Biography

 Born in the Town of Vienna, Wisconsin, Mann graduated from Beloit College in 1873 and received a law degree from the University of Wisconsin Law School in 1874.
 Mann then practiced law in Chippewa Falls, Wisconsin.
 In 1876, he moved to Cheyenne, Wyoming Territory.
 He served in the Wyoming Territorial Legislature, in the Wyoming Territorial House of Representatives, as a Republican, in 1879.
 He also served as register of the land office and as city and county attorney in Cheyenne.
 He died in Cheyenne, Wyoming.